LiaoChinTe/netsquid-simulation/MBQC_Qline/README.md

 ## Description
  This protocol demonstrates multiclient blind quantum computation using Qline architecture.
- Four parties are included in this protocol:
+ There are five parties included in this protocol:
  - Source : The begining node of QLine.
-Able to initialize qubits.
+Used mainly for initializing qubits.
  - Alice  : A middle node of QLine.
 Only able to do qubits rotation.
  - Bob    : A middle node of QLine.
 Only able to do qubits rotation.
  - Server : The end node of Qline.
-Able to do measurement.
+Used mainly for qubits measurement.
  - TEE    : Trusted Execution Environment.
 Has only classical communication with other parties.
+Has multiple channel connections with other parties.

 ## How to use